bsmith89/blog/content/Misc./instructor-survival.md

 Now we jump into the survival analysis.
 I'm going to compare time-to-first-teaching to the year in which instructors were certified.
-This is mostly because I need a covariate here, and I don't have access to more interesting ones, like what style of training it was.
+This is mostly because I want a covariate here, and I don't have access to more interesting ones, e.g. what style of training it was (online, 2-day, etc.).

 ```python
 # We'll be modifying our data, so a copy will keep the original pristine.